PowerPoint 2010 Backstage View - Info

 Remove Digital Signatures

-Note: If you have some media files (audio or video) contained within your presentation -- then you will see an additional option within the Info tab of Backstage view.
-This option, called Compress Media lets you optimize any media files so that they take less space -- more of this is explained in our Video Compression Options in PowerPoint 2010 tutorial.
+If you have some media files (audio or video) contained within your presentation, then you will see an additional option within the Info tab of Backstage view.
+This option, called Compress Media lets you optimize any media files so that they take less space.
+More about this is explained in our Video Compression Options in PowerPoint 2010 tutorial.

-- Prepare for Sharing: If you are planning to share your presentation with others, you should consider doing a quality check such as, inspect your presentation for confidential information, validate its accessibility, and check for compatibility with previous versions.
+If you are planning to share your presentation with others, you should consider doing a quality check such as, inspect your presentation for confidential information, validate its accessibility, and check for compatibility with previous versions.
 You can also do a spell check, and examine the presentation for hidden data and personal information stored in comments, notes, or document properties.
 All these tasks can be performed within this area.
+The links below provide detailed information:

-- Versions: In this section you can recover your unsaved presentations (if you have closed your file without saving it, or if your computer or application crashed).
+In this section, you can recover your unsaved presentations (if you have closed your file without saving it, or if your computer or application crashed).
+This link below provides detailed information:

-- Properties: Here you can create and modify many of the presentation’s properties.
+Here, you can create and modify many of the presentation’s properties.
+The links below provide detailed information: